mikro-orm/mikro-orm/docs/entity-manager.md

 await orm.em.persist(new Entity(), true); // you can still use second parameter to auto-flush
 ```

-## Fetching entities with EntityManager
+## Fetching Entities with EntityManager

 To fetch entities from database you can use `find()` and `findOne()` of `EntityManager`: